 But that October, she had a nasty head-first collision with a player from the opposing team.
 The result was a second concussion.

 Under the advice of her doctors, Sydney had a week of complete rest, both physically and mentally.
 Despite the rest, she continued to experience intense concussion-associated symptoms, such as constant headaches, dizziness, slowed reaction times and more.
-Sydney wasn’t getting better and was referred to Brian Vernau, MD, from the Concussion Care for Kids: Mind Matters program at Children’s Hospital of Philadelphia (CHOP).
+Sydney wasn’t getting better and was referred to Brian Vernau, MD, from the Minds Matter Concussion Program at Children’s Hospital of Philadelphia (CHOP).

 Sydney’s concussion was severe, and she was at risk for falling behind in school, mood changes, sleeping problems and more.
 She would have a long road to recovery ahead of her, and started monthly visits to CHOP.
 Dr. Vernau recommended vestibular therapy, and six months into Sydney’s treatment, brought in Joyce Sapin, MD, from the Division of Neurology at CHOP to join Sydney’s’ medical team.